NickMcConnell/Beleriand/docs/hacking/modifying.rst

   This file contains the various messages that are given to describe how a monster responds to attack.

-pit.txt
-  Dungeon levels can contain pits - rooms full of a particular selection of monsters.
-This file defines these selections.
-They can also be used, for example, to generate partial or complete dungeon levels with themed monsters.

-class.txt
-  This file completely defines how player classes work, including all details of castable spells.
-There are some class-specific properties hard-coded, which are referred to via the 'flags:' lines, and appear in list-player-flags.h.

-p_race.txt
+warning.txt
+  This file contains the various messages that are given to describe how a monster calls to other monsters.

+pursuit.txt
+  This file contains the various messages that are given to describe the sounds a monster makes while pursuing the player.

+race.txt
-  This file defines all player race characteristics.
-Race-specific code is handled as for classes.
+  This file defines all player race characteristics, such as stats and skills, as well as starting equipment and other qualities.

+house.txt
+  This file defines all characteristics of the houses within the player races.
+  House-specific code is handled as for races.

+sex.txt
+  This file defines player sexes.

+ability.txt
+  This file lists all the player abilities that can be learned for each player skill.
+New or changed abilities will need code changes to make them do anything, as will changing of ability names.

+song.txt
+  This file describes the songs of power that a character can sing, including some details of how they operate.

 body.txt
   Every player race has a body, which defines what equipment they can use.